declancm/virtualenv-creator/README.md

 # python-venv-creator
-A fast and easy python virtual environment creator for **linux, mac and windows** with some optional pre-installed python libraries.
+A fast and easy python virtual environment creator for **linux, mac and windows** that allows for python version selection.

 ## Dependencies

 - python3
 - pip3
+- virtualenv

 ## Installation